Deer Hunting Seasons

 (2) For any injury suffered in any case where the owner of land charges the person or persons who enter or go on the land for the recreational use thereof, except that in the case of land leased to the state or a subdivision thereof, any consideration received by the owner for that lease shall not be deemed a “charge” within the meaning of this section.

-(b) When the Coastal Resources Management Council designates a right-of-way as part of its designation process as specified in § 46-23-6(5), or when the coastal resources management council stipulates public access as a condition of granting a permit, the landowner automatically will have “limited liability” as defined in this chapter, except as specifically recognized by or provided in this section.
+(b) When the Coastal Resources Management Council designates a right-of-way as part of its designation process as specified in § 46-23-6(5), or when the Coastal Resource Management Council stipulates public access as a condition of granting a permit, the landowner automatically will have “limited liability” as defined in this chapter, except as specifically recognized by or provided in this section.

 Some towns restrict hunting or the discharge of firearms and, therefore, it is important to check town ordinances before hunting.
 Local municipalities may not prevent hunting on State-owned land.
 Towns closed to Sunday hunting on private lands include Portsmouth, Little Compton, Middletown, and Barrington.
 Some towns require written permission of the landowner, and/or local police department.
 For local and Sunday hunting regulations, check with the town police department or town clerk.

-The only legal method of deer hunting on Prudence and Patience Islands is by archery, including crossbows.
+The only legal method of deer hunting on Prudence and Patience Islands is by archery, including crossbows, except for during the special hunting season (see Special Hunting Opportunities).
 Proficiency testing is required for all archery deer hunters on Prudence and Patience Islands.
-Archery deer hunting is permitted at the Heritage Property from December 1 – 15 only.
+Archery deer hunting is permitted at the Heritage Property from December 1 - 15 only.
 Proficiency cards must be carried while hunting.
-All deer taken must be reported to DEM within 24 hours by Kill Report Card or reported to an Environmental Police Officer as prescribed.
+All deer taken must be reported to DEM within 24 hours using the harvest reporting website www.ri.gov/DEM/huntfish or be reported to an Environmental Police Officer as prescribed.
 The antlered deer (buck) bag limit is one (1).

 Block Island (New Shoreham)

 Written permission from a landowner must be obtained before hunting on private land and presented to and countersigned by the Block Island Chief of Police.
-All deer must be tagged and reported within 24 hours of taking.
-Deer are to be reported to DEM by using the pre-paid Kill Report Post Card.
-Buckshot is prohibited for deer hunting.
+All deer taken must be reported to DEM within 24 hours using the harvest reporting website www.ri.gov/dem/huntfish or be reported to an Environmental Police Officer.

 Cooperative and Special Hunting Areas